 The University's other nonoperating activities, consisting of net appreciation or depreciation in the fair value of investments, are noncash transactions and, therefore, are not available to support operating expenses.
-In 2020, 2019 and 2018, the University recognized net appreciation in the fair value of investments of \$0.4 billion, \$1.4 billion and \$0.9 billion, respectively.
-The University's portfolio experienced positive returns in the equity markets.
+In 2021, 2020 and 2019, the University recognized net appreciation in the fair value of investments of \$5.8 billion, \$0.4 billion and \$1.4 billion, respectively.
+The University's portfolio returns fluctuate with the overall performance in the investment markets.